-Life is wildly, wildly unpredictable ladies and gentlemen.
-We all intrinsically know that, right?
+Life is wildly, wildly unpredictable.
 Accidents happen.
 Knees get scraped!
 God forbid you get into a car accident or trip over an uneven crack in the pavement!
 You want to be prepared in this haphazard world.

 And sometimes a hospital visit isn’t necessary, but you just need to bandage up your poor, bleeding ankle after you’ve accidentally nicked yourself with a razor in the shower.